gamma-opt/DecisionProgramming.jl/docs/src/decision-programming/influence-diagram.md

 $$U:ℂ^{|V|}↦ℝ.$$

+Simple utility functions return numerical values, which work "out of the box" with the default objetives.
+However, we can also form utility function that contain variables.
+They may require additional reformulation of the objectives described in the [Decision Model](@ref) page depending on the capabilities of the solver.

 The **path utility** is defined as the utility function acting on the consequences of value nodes given their information paths

 $$\mathcal{U}(𝐬) = U(\{Y_j(𝐬_{I(j)}) ∣ j∈V\}).$$